spather/no_engine_game/notebook/notebook.md

+20210830:

+Started writing the ShaderProgram class.
+Basing it on the implementation from https://learnopengl.com/Getting-started/Shaders but trying to improve the code.

 20210829:

 Yesterday I noticed that though the triangle is originally drawn in the wrong position, as soon as you move the window it fixes itself.